veflo13/Recurrence_Gutenberg-Richter_modifiedModel.-/README.md

 a) add a button to the user's preference.
 b) add options to change seismic sources and geographic coordinates.
 c) add a button to alter the recurrence according to the zone or study desired.

+# To Branch fonts
+Objetive: answer how many fonts do you have